DDropping/BoardRack_v2/README.md

 antd-less and next compatibility issue made some antd component styles fail to load on initial render
 - fix: pre-load antd library styles into _app.js
+- note: any antd components used need to be pre-loaded into _app.js

 ## Authors